Skip to main content

 Open WebUI's Pipelines feature lets you inject pre/post hooks:

-• Pipe pipelines: replace the whole model call (e.g., route to different backends based on token count).
+• Pipe pipelines: replace the whole model call with custom logic — e.g. route to different backends based on token count, or wrap a non-OpenAI provider.

 Example filter that adds a system-prompt prefix: